Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras

-holds. \end{definition} Such algebras and their relation to Jordan algebras were first studied by Osborn in \cite{identityfour}, but the name was given much later, in \cite{almostjordan}. \begin{lemma} A non-associative commutative ring $R$ with $2\in R^{\times}$ is almost Jordan if and only if $D_{x,y}$ is a derivation of $R$ for all $x,y\in R$. \end{lemma} \begin{proof} This is proven in \cite[p.\@ 1115, Equations~(4) and (5)]{identityfour}. \end{proof} \begin{corollary} Suppose $(A,X)$ is a primitive axial algebra of Jordan type half, and $X$ spans $A$ linearly.
-If for every $a,b \in X$ the line $\langle \langle a,b \rangle \rangle$ is solid, then $A$ is almost Jordan. \end{corollary} \begin{proof} For any $a,b \in X$, the map $[L_a,L_b]$ is a derivation by \cref{thm:solidderiv}.
-Since $X$ linearly spans $A$, this implies $[L_x,L_y]$ is a derivation for any $x,y\in A$. \cref{lem:deralmostjord} then shows $A$ is almost Jordan. \end{proof} As was noted in \cite{identityfour}, the existence of idempotents very often forces almost Jordan algebras to be Jordan.
-We prove a similar result to the results in \cite{identityfour} that is applicable to our situation. \begin{proposition} An almost Jordan algebra $A$ over a field $\F$ with $\kar \F\neq 2$ that is linearly spanned by idempotents is a Jordan algebra. \end{proposition} \begin{proof} First off, by \cite[Equation (6)]{identityfour}, if $a\in A$ is any idempotent, its multiplication operator $\ad(a)$ is diagonalizable with eigenvalues $0,1$ and $\frac{1}{2}$.
-If we linearize the identity $x^2(ax) - x(ax^2)$ and divide the resulting identity by $2$, we get
+\begin{lemma} A non-associative commutative ring $R$ with $2\in R^{\times}$ is almost Jordan if and only if $D_{x,y}$ is a derivation of $R$ for all $x,y\in R$. \end{lemma} \begin{proof} This is proven in \cite[p.\@ 1115, Equations~(4) and (5)]{identityfour}. \end{proof} \begin{corollary} Suppose $(A,X)$ is a primitive axial algebra of Jordan type $\tfrac{1}{2}$, and $X$ spans $A$ linearly.
+If for every $a,b \in X$ the line $\llangle a,b \rrangle$ is solid, then $A$ is almost Jordan. \end{corollary} \begin{proof} For every $a,b \in X$, $D_{a,b}$ is a derivation by \cref{thm:solidiffderiv}.
+Since $X$ spans $A$, the map $[L_x,L_y]$ is a derivation for every $x,y\in A$. \cref{lem:deralmostjord} shows $A$ is almost Jordan. \end{proof} As was noted in \cite{identityfour}, the existence of idempotents often forces almost Jordan algebras to be Jordan.
+We prove a similar result that is applicable to our situation. \begin{proposition} An almost Jordan algebra $A$ over a field $\F$ with $\kar \F\neq 2$ that is linearly spanned by primitive idempotents is a Jordan algebra. \end{proposition} \begin{proof} By \cite[Lemma~1]{identityfour}, if $a\in A$ is any idempotent, it is a Jordan type $\tfrac{1}{2}$ axis.
+Since $A$ is spanned by idempotents, it suffices to prove the linearized Jordan identity (\cite[p.95]{char3})